-is a product designer with over a decade of professional design experience.
-He thinks about design on a systemic level and focuses on solving problems for people.
+I'm a product designer with over a decade of professional design experience, and a systems thinker focused on solving problems for people.

-His career has been dedicated to design in media.
+My career has been dedicated to design in media.
 First, designing for the Army Public Affairs site Army.mil and its custom content management system.
-After working his way up to the role of Creative Director, he took on a new challenge at U.S. News & World Report — designing interface elements, ranking lists, and infographics while refining his front-end development skills.
+After working my way up to the role of Creative Director, I took on a new challenge at U.S. News & World Report — designing interface elements, ranking lists, and infographics while refining my front-end development skills.